 How Much Bank Balance is Required for a U.S. Tourist Visa?
 (2025 Guide)

-If you are searching for the answer, then let me tell you there’s no official minimum bank balance for a U.S. B1/B2 visa.
+If you're looking for an answer, let me tell you there’s no official minimum bank balance required for a U.S. B1/B2 visa.
 Consular officers don’t approve you just because your account shows a big number, and they won’t deny you just because it’s modest.
 What they look for is whether you can pay for your trip and whether your overall situation (job, family, travel history, finances) shows you’ll return to your country after your visit.
 In this blog, we will help you understand the financial requirements to get a US tourist visa.

 Ability to fund your stay (tickets, stay, daily costs, internal travel).
 There’s no fixed rupee/dollar threshold in U.S. rules.

-Ties to India & intent to return: Employment, business, studies, family, property, prior travel.
+Ties to your country & intent to return: Employment, business, studies, family, property, prior travel.
 If you can’t overcome a large balance, it won’t save the case.

-Consistency of finances: Steady inflows and normal spending over several months are preferable to a sudden top-up right before the interview.
+Financial consistency: Steady inflows and regular spending over several months are preferable to a sudden top-up right before the interview.

 Use a trip budget, then add a buffer.
 Here’s a middle-of-the-road cost guide you can adapt to your itinerary:

-Thumb rule: Show readily available funds that cover your total trip cost + 25–30% buffer, reflected across the recent 6 months of statements.
+Thumb rule: Show readily available funds that cover your total trip cost + a 25–30% buffer, reflected over the past 6 months of statements.
 Officers care more about plausibility and stability than a magic number.

 Worked examples (per traveller)